-If you're not a fan of bold festive illuminations, you can take a more subtle approach to your outdoor Christmas light ideas.
+If you're not a fan of bold festive illuminations, you can take a more subtle approach to your outdoor Christmas lighting.

-Wrapping plant pots and containers with flexible wire lights is a quick way to add a twinkle to your porch or steps, or your Christmas patio decor ideas.
+Wrapping plant pots and containers with flexible wire lights is a quick way to add a twinkle to your porch or steps.

 'These color changing fairy lights have nine different settings, from plain white to a colorful finish, so you can decide on the look you want every time you use them,' says Thalia Shaw, Founder and Owner at Sparkle Lighting.